Sachin Pilot

 Captain Sachin Rajesh Pilot (born 7 September 1977) is an Indian politician.
 A member of the Indian National Congress, he has been serving as Member of Rajasthan Legislative Assembly from Tonk since 2018.
 He has previously served as Minister of State (Independent Charge) of Corporate Affairs and Communication and IT in the Government of India under Manmohan Singh.
 Additionally he served as the Deputy Chief Minister of Rajasthan from 2018 to 2020 under Ashok Gehlot.
 Pilot became the youngest citizen of India to become Member of Parliament at the age of 26.

 Pilot was born to late Congress leader Rajesh Pilot and Rama Pilot.
 He was previously a member of the Indian Parliament for Ajmer in 2009 and Dausa constituencies of Rajasthan, becoming the youngest member of parliament when he was elected from the latter seat in 2004, aged 26.
 He was unseated from the Lok Sabha during the 2014 election from Ajmer constituency.
-He served as the Minister of Corporate Affairs in the UPA-2 government tenure (2012–2014).
+He served as the Minister of Corporate Affairs in the UPA-2 government tenure from (2012 to 2014).

 He studied at Air Force Bal Bharati School, New Delhi, and holds a B.A. from St. Stephens College, University of Delhi, a diploma in marketing from I.M.T.
 Ghaziabad and an MBA from the Wharton School of the University of Pennsylvania, Philadelphia, USA.
 He was employed with the Delhi Bureau of the British Broadcasting Corporation, and then with American multinational corporation General Motors for two years.

 Early life

-Pilot was born to late Congress leader Rajesh Pilot and Rama Pilot.
-His father was a Union minister of India.
-His ancestral village is Vaidpura in Greater Noida (West), Uttar Pradesh.
+Sachin Pilot was born on 7 September 1977 to the late Congress leader Rajesh Pilot (born Rajeshwar Prasad Bidhuri) and Rama Pilot.
+He belongs to the Bidhuri clan of the Gurjar community.
+His ancestral village is Vaidpura in Uttar Pradesh.